 Chapter 3: Investigating the dynamics of the embryonic transcriptome

 Abstract

+In dynamic systems such as the Drosophila embryo, the transcription rates of genes can rapidly fluctuate in response to regulatory events.
+The levels of processed mRNA, as measured by transcriptome assays such as RNA-seq, therefore are less accurate as measurements of such transcription rates, as mRNA levels are not at a steady-state.
+Nascent-seq is one method developed to assay the transcription rate of genes directly in these dynamic systems, bypassing the effect of differential rates of transcript synthesis, processing, and degradation on mRNA accumulation.
+It accomplishes this by isolating and sequencing only those transcripts bound within ternary elongation complex and therefore in the process of synthesis.

+In this study, we apply Nascent-seq to embryos at multiple stages of development to measure these transcription rates.
+From this data, we obtain information about the developmental stage-specific expression of each gene, as well as the distribution of nascent transcript lengths for each gene.
+The latter serves as a readout for patterns of accumulated positioning of RNA Polymerase II within gene bodies indicative of promoter-proximal pausing.
+We observe that Groucho-regulated genes at each stage of development are enriched for promoter-proximal paused polymerase.
+This holds true of both genes with internal or adjacent Gro binding, and genes up-regulated, but not down-regulated in Gro loss-of-function embryos.

 Introduction

 Drosophila development involves the coordinated expression of a vast number of genes under strict temporal and spatial control {Brown, 2014 #3144}.
 Transcript levels in the embryo are therefore highly dynamic, undergoing rapid shifts in level dependent on altered rates of accumulation, processing, and degradation.
 In excess of ~7,000 unique transcripts, arising from at least 3,000 distinct genes are expressed from the earliest onset of zygotic transcription {Graveley, 2011 #3044} {De Renzis, 2007 #3149}.
-Of these, at least 1,000 are expressed in a spatially constricted manner {Tomancak, 2002 #1150}.
+Of these, at least 1,000 are expressed in a spatially restricted manner {Tomancak, 2002 #1150}.
 Regulatory systems go to great lengths to minimize even relatively slight stochastic changes in expression, which can nevertheless have a negative effect on viability {Perry, 2010 #385}.
 Additional processes influencing mRNA abundance are also tightly controlled, with regulated degradation pathways resulting in significant and transcript-specific differences in the kinetics of mRNA decay in the embryo {Thomsen, 2010 #1350}.
 Ideally, accurate and quantitative measurements of protein abundance could be utilized to investigate the mechanics of development, but lacking such a technique, mRNA abundance is often substituted as a measurement providing a strong correlation with protein abundance {Fu, 2009 #3150}.

 A complicating factor in the interpretation of transcriptome data from the early Drosophila embryo arises from the significant effects of maternally-contributed mRNAs and the timeline of activation of the zygotic genome.
 This latter process, the maternal-to-zygotic transition (MZT) is a common feature of animal development and encompasses a cascade of processes whereby widespread alterations to the chromatin landscape are engendered by the activity of pioneering transcription factors {Tadros, 2009 #3146} {Li, 2014 #3151}.
-In Drosophila, the zinc-finger TF Zelda is a well-studied example of such a pioneering factor {Liang, 2008 #3153} {Harrison, 2011 #3152} {Xu, 2014 #1928}.
+In Drosophila, the zinc-finger transcription factor Zelda is a well-studied example of such a pioneering factor {Liang, 2008 #3153} {Harrison, 2011 #3152} {Xu, 2014 #1928}.
 In most animals, the MZT process consists of two distinct stages.
 An initial “minor wave” of activation becomes significant at ~1.5 hours post-fertilization in Drosophila, followed by a more rapid and synchronous “major wave” at ~2.5 hours {Pritchard, 1996 #3147}.
 During this time the majority of the maternally-contributed transcriptome is destabilized and undergoes coordinated degradation {Tadros, 2007 #3155;Benoit, 2009 #3154}.